jdunkerley/ToDosElectron/README.md

 If using `yarn`, then change the command from `npm` to `yarn`.

-The last part of setting up the editor is to add a `settings.json` within the `.vscode` folder (which should have been created for the `tasks.json` file) specifying number of spaces and line endings to match the linting settings:
+The last part of setting up the editor is to add a `settings.json` within the `.vscode` folder (which should have been created for the `tasks.json` file) specifying the number of spaces and line endings to match the linting settings:

 ```js
 {